JVM3S/JVM3S/README.md

 ## Whoami

-I am James (aka.
-Hideo).
+I'm James.
 I am a high-schooler in Aichi, Japan.
 I am an aspiring coder, with projects from C to Dart.

 I also have an avid passion in photography and cycling.
 I mainly do landscape astrophotograpy, so I cycle far in the night chasing "the shot."